WordPress/gutenberg/docs/data/data-core-editor.md

 ### removeBlocks

-Returns an action object used in signalling that the blocks corresponding to the specified UID set are to be removed.
+Returns an action object used in signalling that the blocks corresponding to the set of specified client IDs are to be removed.

 *Parameters*

- * uids: Block UIDs.
+ * clientIds: Client IDs of blocks to remove.
  * selectPrevious: True if the previous block should be selected when a block is removed.

 ### removeBlock

-Returns an action object used in signalling that the block with the specified UID is to be removed.
+Returns an action object used in signalling that the block with the specified client ID is to be removed.

 *Parameters*

- * uid: Block UID.
+ * clientId: Client ID of block to remove.
  * selectPrevious: True if the previous block should be selected when a block is removed.

 ### toggleBlockMode

-Returns an action object used to toggle the block editing mode (visual/html).
+Returns an action object used to toggle the block editing mode between visual and HTML modes.

 *Parameters*

- * uid: Block UID.
+ * clientId: Block client ID.

 ### startTyping